SECTION I: INTRODUCTION

 - Coaches of any student athletic or academic team or activity (e.g., employees who are club advisors, music coaches, etc.)

-- Graduate and undergraduate teaching assistants, while performing the duties in that role
+- Graduate student instructors, while performing the duties of employment

 - Laboratory directors, coordinators, or principal investigators